SHI-Labs/Smooth-Diffusion/README.md

 </p>

 ## News
+- [2024.09.24] Since SD 1.5 is currently unavailable, we set Realistic_Vision_V2.0 as our default model.
 - [2024.03.25] Our demo is available on 🤗 [Huggingface Space](https://huggingface.co/spaces/shi-labs/Smooth-Diffusion)!
 - [2024.03.20] Code, model, and demo released!
 - [2024.02.27] Smooth Diffusion is accepted by CVPR 2024!